mcastling/mcastling.github.io/layer.md

 Set Layer behaviour to "LAYER_3D";

-Opaque renderers are drawn first and write to the depth buffer.
+Opaque renderers are drawn first and writen to the depth buffer.

  ![ ](layers3d.png)

 Transparent renderers are drawn in order of distance from the camera ( painter's algorithm ).

  ![ ](transSort.png)

-Note:

- - In LAYER_3D mode, View tree hierarchy makes no difference to draw order
- - When 2 transparent renderers are the same distance from the camera, you can use depth index to adjust which renderer is drawn first.

 ### View drawMode OVERLAY_2D